-(Official Handbook of the Marvel Universe Deluxe Edition: Brothers Grimm (fb) - BTS) - Django Maximoff carved a number of dolls from the wood of Wundagore mountain.
+(Official Handbook of the Marvel Universe Deluxe Edition#2: Brothers Grimm (fb) - BTS) - Django Maximoff carved a number of dolls from the wood of Wundagore mountain.
 Due to Chthon's energies, the wood, and therefore the dolls, possessed great magical potential.

 (Spider-Woman I#12 (fb) / Avengers I#182 (fb) ) - Dolly sought out another doll that would give him the power he craved.
 In the Balkans (see comments), he chanced upon the old toymaker Django Maximoff, who had crafted small wooden death effigies, which could be brought to life by one's own spirit.
-Dolly took two of these effigies, but did not realize the danger of having two dolls in the room at once; when he attempted to animate one of the dolls, his life essence was split into two and pulled into both dolls, leaving his body totally bereft of life, with no way to reverse the process.
+Dolly took two of these effigies, but did not realize the danger of having the two dolls in the room at once; when he attempted to animate one of the dolls, his life essence was split in two and pulled into both dolls, leaving his body totally bereft of life, with no way to reverse the process.
 Dolly then mailed his doll-selves to his wife in America.

-(Official Handbook of the Marvel Universe Deluxe Edition: Brothers Grimm (fb) - BTS) - Back in the USA, Dolly researched the occult until he discovered a way to transfer his life essence from the dolls to full-sized manikins, which also gained magical powers.
+(Official Handbook of the Marvel Universe Deluxe Edition#2: Brothers Grimm (fb) - BTS) - Back in the USA, Dolly researched the occult until he discovered a way to transfer his life essence from the dolls to full-sized manikins, which also gained magical powers.
 As the Brothers Grimm, or using only one form as Brother Grimm, he committed crimes and acts of mayhem.

 (Spider-Woman I#12 (fb) - BTS) - At some point, Priscilla gained ownership of the Playhouse Theatre.

-(Spider-Woman I#4 (fb) - BTS) - William Dolly worked at Pyro-technics at the same time as Jonathon Drew, though in separate divisions.
+(Spider-Woman I#4 (fb) - BTS) - William Dolly worked at Pyro-Technics at the same time as Jonathon Drew, though in separate divisions.
 For a few weeks, Jonathon Drew boarded at Priscilla Dolly's house.

 (Spider-Woman I#3) - Brother Grimm assaulted a play featuring Hansel and Gretel, forcing everyone present to surrender their valuables to him (Grimm behaved like a lunatic in the process).
 Brother Grimm then blackmailed Congressman James T. Wyatt to give him $50,000, after which he locked Wyatt in a bank vault (Grimm was cold and calculating in the process).
 However, Grimm soon realized that the money was counterfeit, and he confronted Wyatt, demanding $100,000 of real cash.
 Spider-Woman had been grilling Wyatt for information on the death of her father, and she defeated Grimm, leaving him for the police to arrest.
 Afterwards, however, Spider-Woman was ambushed by Brother Grimm (goofy again), who warned her to stay out of his business.
-Spider-Woman later learned that Grimm had escaped from prison an hour and a half AFTER she had fought him.
+Spider-Woman later learned that Grimm had escaped from prison an hour and a half after she had fought him.

 (Spider-Woman I#4) - Brother Grimm stole diamonds from a merchant and fought off Spider-Woman when she tried to stop him.
 Grimm then paid a man to frame a third man for the diamond theft, but Grimm's agent was stopped and killed by the Hangman.
-"Jake and William" were later introduced to Jessica Drew and Magnus, who were boarding at Priscilla Dolly's house.
+Jake and William were later introduced to Jessica Drew and Magnus, who were boarding at Priscilla Dolly's house.
 Later, Spider-Woman encountered William Dolly while investigating Pyro-Technics, but she was then assaulted by Brother Grimm.
 The battle was interrupted by the Hangman, who abducted Spider-Woman and left Grimm in the Pyro-Technics building as it exploded.

 (Spider-Woman I#7) - Spider-Woman again confronted Congressman Wyatt over her father's death, but she was subdued by the goofy Brother Grimm.